STIXProject/stix-ramrod/docs/api/examples.rst

     # Force-update the document
     updated = ramrod.update('untranslatable-stix-content.xml', force=True)

-After sucessfullying force-updating the document, items that had IDs remapped or that were lost in translation can be retrieved from the returned :class:`ramrod.UpdateResults` object instance.
+After successfully force-updating the document, items that had IDs remapped or that were lost in translation can be retrieved from the returned :class:`ramrod.UpdateResults` object instance.